luizpvas/luizpvas.github.io/posts/11_bidirectional_type_checking.md

 -- publication_date: 2025-08-13
 -- summary:

-This article is intended for people struggling with papers telling you their algorithm is extraordinarily simple and then giving you this:
+This article is intended for people with little experience in type theory and programming language theory struggling with papers telling them their algorithm is extraordinarily simple before showing this:

 ![image](/images/11_01.png)